Science Communication Masterclass

 - Show, tell or pitch - During an interactive session, delegates will have an opportunity to present creative ideas, products and examples, either from their own organisation and workplace or based on their time within At-Bristol.
 This will be followed by five minutes for questions and feedback from your peers and tutors.
 Delegates are provided with further information to prepare for this activity when registering for the Masterclass.

 - Print media in the media mix

 - Strategic and creative thinking

-If you have any additional queries regarding this and future courses, please send them to Jane Wooster, course administrator.
+If you have any additional queries regarding this and future courses, please email Jane Wooster the course administrator.